openhab/openhab-docs/_addons_bindings/zwave/doc/steinel/rsledd2_0_0.md

 ### Sensor (luminance)

+Indicates the current light reading

 The ```sensor_luminance``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Alarm (system)

+Indicates if a system alarm is triggered

 The ```alarm_system``` channel supports the ```Switch``` item.
 This is a read only channel so will only be updated following state changes from the device.